xbmc/repo-scripts/script.randomandlastitems/README.txt

 type = Movie/Episode/Music       | Script will request Movie database or Episode database
                                  | (/!\ Caution : upper and lower case are important)
 limit = #                        | # to limit returned results (default=10)
-method = Last/Random             | Last to get last added items and Random to get random items playlist = PathAndNameOfPlaylist | Name of the smartplaylist like special://masterprofile/playlists/video/children.xsp
+method = Last/Random/Playlist    | Last to get last added items, Random to get random items and Playlist to use the order of the playlist playlist = PathAndNameOfPlaylist | Name of the smartplaylist like special://masterprofile/playlists/video/children.xsp
                                  | or empty to request global database
                                  | If you set this parameter, you don't need to set type= because type will be read from playlist file
-menu =                           | Name of custom or standard menu which display the widget unwatched = True/False           | unwatched=True to filter only unwatched items resume = True/False              | resume=True to filter only partially watched items propertie = NameOfTheProperty    | You can overwrite the default properties names Playlist<method><type><menu> by using this parameter
+menu =                           | Name of custom or standard menu which display the widget unwatched = True/False           | unwatched=True to filter only unwatched items resume = True/False              | resume=True to filter only partially watched items property = NameOfTheProperty     | You can overwrite the default properties names Playlist<method><type><menu> by using this parameter
-                                 | example : propertie=CustomMenu1Widget1
+                                 | example : property=CustomMenu1Widget1

 /!\ CAUTION /!\
 resume=True can slow down script when working on playlist